 These are your methods for measuring underfloor heating with mats or an electric underfloor heating loose cable kit!
 However, do seek professional support if you are uncertain about your measurements or loose cable system requirements.

 Want to find out more about underfloor heating?
-Maybe you need to know how to bleed existing underfloor heating or make sure you can repair and maintain underfloor heating in future.
+Maybe you need to know how to bleed existing underfloor heating or ensure you can repair and maintain underfloor heating in future.
 Check out our wide range of Help and Advice for more information.